otrv4/otrv4/architecture-decisions/013-prekey-server.md

 the conversation after the offline message is sent (which drains prekeys from every group.

 Another problem with the step is that once an attacker impersonates the identity to the server (someone steals your XMPP password), they can simply publish a new User Profile (with a new long-term key, with new prekey messages) and guarantee they will receive encrypted copies of every "first" message the Responder sends.

-TODO: Does it mean non-interactive is more fragile in regard to this attack than OTRv3?
-Can we add recommendations to the spec to make sure client implementations are extra careful with how they handle fingerprints in the non-interactive case?

 ### Consequences

 The server may implement measures to prevent DoS attacks, for example, limit the frequency of requests and/or the number of prekey messages accepted.

-TODO: Mention that there is no protection against DoS (server sends expired or already used prekey messages or does not send prekey messages for every instance tag it knows about).
+There is no protection when the server sends expired or already used prekey messages or when it does not send prekey messages for every instance tag it knows about.